Using Failover Manager v4

 - If you're using server version 12 or later, the recovery settings that were stored in memory are written to the

 standby.signalfile is created.

 - The old primary is started; the agent resumes monitoring it as a standby.

 During a promotion, the primary agent releases the virtual IP address.
 If it isn't a switchover, a

 recovery.conf file is created in the directory specified by the

 db.data.dir property.
 The

 recovery.conf file is used to prevent the old primary database from starting until the file is removed, preventing the node from starting as a second primary in the cluster.
 If the promotion is part of a switchover, recovery settings are handled as described above.

-The Standby agent confirms that the virtual IP address is no longer in use before pinging a well- known address to ensure that the agent is not isolated from the network.
-The Standby agent runs the fencing script and promotes the Standby database to Primary.
-The Standby agent then assigns the virtual IP address to the Standby node, and runs the post-promotion script (if applicable).
+The standby agent confirms that the virtual IP address is no longer in use before pinging a well- known address to ensure that the agent isn't isolated from the network.
+The standby agent runs the fencing script and promotes the standby database to primary.
+The standby agent then assigns the virtual IP address to the standby node and runs the post-promotion script (if applicable).

 auto.failover parameter in the cluster properties file.